 Among the Nation's Best for Orthopedics

-U.S.News & World Report named Jefferson among the best hospitals in the nation for Orthopedics.
+U.S.News & World Report named Thomas Jefferson University Hospital among the best hospitals in the nation for Orthopedics.

 Any disease of the spine, whether a spinal tumor, deformity, stenosis, degenerative disc disease or other trauma requires expert care.
-At Jefferson Hospitals in Philadelphia, you can count on the highly experienced and trained intensivists, physiatrists, oncologists, orthopedists, neurologists and pain management specialists – to provide a full continuum of spine management.
+At Jefferson Health, you can count on the highly experienced and trained intensivists, physiatrists, oncologists, orthopedists, neurologists, neurosurgeons and pain management specialists – to provide a full continuum of spine management.

 The Regional Spinal Cord Injury Center of the Delaware Valley, in affiliation with Magee Rehabilitation Hospital, is designated as one of the nation's 14 Model Spinal Cord Injury Centers by the National Institute on Disability and Rehabilitation Research (NIDRR) in the U.S. Department of Education's Office of Special Education and Rehabilitative Services (OSERS), and the only one in the Delaware Valley.